 I know I’m not alone in wanting to feel focused and practice presence.
-Especially as the holiday season approaches.
+Especially now that we have entered a brand new year.
 I want to find the space of wonder in snow flurries and dive into how nourishing every day life truly feels.
 I want to think about the ways in which I am immensely grateful for both the blessings and challenges in my world.

 Managing my time invites me to feel more content.
 Mindfully reading a book or writing in my journal makes me feel a deeper joy than spending the same amount of time just clicking around.
 I know that, though I need an electronic calendar to manage client appointments and some task reminders, I tend to accomplish more when I keep a to-do list with pen and paper.

 I know that a more active presence and awareness of my actions and the way I spend time will pay off with an even deeper level of loving that life.
 And, darling, as I said: I know that I’m not alone in wanting to be more focused on the now rather than losing time and productivity on a daily basis.
 Despite having this often, I know that I can create a life that is even more deeply satisfying.